DamianJLin/d_invariant/README.md

-# d_invariant
+# dinv
-Computes the d-invariant of a graph.
+Package written to compute the d-invariant of a knot/virtual knot from its gauss code.

 # Input
-Name of a .csv file.
-Each row should look like `u,v` representing an edge coming out of vertex `u` and going into vertex `v`.
+Text file with each line of the following format:
+`<name of knot> <gauss code for knot/virtual knot>`

 # Usage

-- Compute d-invariant of a single graph:

-`python main.py example_graph_1.csv`
-- Compute d-invariant of a single graph and print:
+Compute d-invariant of a knot/virtual knot:

-`python main.py example_graph_1.csv -v`
-- Compute the d-invariant of multiple graphs:

-`python main.py example_graph_1.csv example_graph_2.csv`
-- Compute the d-invariant of many graphs with similar name:

-`python main.py example_graph_*.csv`
+`python main.py <file>`